 I have just returned (July 2007) from a visit to Wroclaw which incorporated a trip to Zbaszyn.
 The village is tranquility personified - attractive & serene - with enough facilities to detain a traveller for a few hours...
 The nearby lake is an attraction in itself with a 'lido' atmosphere - hundreds of children enjoying the facilities safeguarded by a watchful lifeguard.
 My only adverse comment is the web page picture of the village square which appears to be spartan and dour.
 It is now envigorated with lively banners and cafe/bar facilities - a perfect place to relax & take in the atmosphere.
 In conclusion - Zbaszyn is a typically rural Polish village, well worth a visit..
 Tony D, Nottingham, UK

 Editor - you're quite right, the town square looks quite different between late June and September, and has very much a holiday atmosphere.
-Our picture was taken on a grey, day, outside of the peak tourist season.
+Our most recent picture was taken on a grey day, outside of the peak tourist season.

 Useful Polish Links: